Flying business class is the best way to start a trip, especially if traveling with Turkish Airlines.

 Eat healthy and keep hydrated

-For as much as I like trying new and good food (to a certain extent) among the best business travel tips there’s eating as healthy as possible, and to drink lots of water to stay hydrated.
+For as much as you may like trying new and good food (to a certain extent) among the best business travel tips there’s eating as healthy as possible, and to drink lots of water to stay hydrated.

 Have you ever been on a business trip?
 What are your top business travel tips?